ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 	TOK_MAX
 }					t_toktype;
 ```
-Here we have our tokens.
+Here we have our token types.

-Let me ask you : How would you recognize words ?
-With a split and switch case ?
-Hm, no.
-Answer : CHR_CLASS.
+How do we recognize words efficiently?
+Instead of using string splitting and switch cases, we use a more elegant approach: CHR_CLASS.
 #### Lexer + CHR_CLASS

-We will define some enums which replaces the basic char recognization (`s[i] == '=';`) :
+We define enums to replace basic character recognition (like `s[i] == '='`):
 ```cpp
 typedef enum		e_chr_class {
 	CHR_ERROR,